khanakat/nextjs-fullstack-starter/docs/security/security-enhancements.md

-# Mejoras de Seguridad - Phase 4
+# Security Enhancements

-Esta documentación describe las mejoras de seguridad implementadas durante la Phase 4 de optimización continua.
+This documentation describes the security improvements implemented in the project.

-## 🔒 Resumen de Mejoras Implementadas
+## 🔒 Summary of Implemented Improvements

-### ✅ Completadas
+### ✅ Completed

 1. **Enhanced Validation System**
 2. **Security Audit System**